gavinlyonsrepo/Fractal_creator/README.md

 cd Fractal_creator/-master
 ```

 Build
 --------------------------------------

 * run 'make'  to build
 * Exe file made at ./Bin/fcsim
-* run 'make help' for all the other options in make file including in install).
+* run 'make help' for all the other options in make file including in install.

 Usage
 ------------------------------------------